Other major reasons to serve this airport

-- 365 beach days, sunny all year long, more than 120 beaches and a great place to practice sports in full nature: trekking, climbing and bike circuits, nautical sports specially sailing, surfing, windsurfing, scuba diving and fishing.
+- A total of 365 beach days, sunny all-year long, more than 120 beaches and a great place to practice sports in full nature: trekking, climbing and bike circuits, as well as nautical sports, especially sailing, surfing, windsurfing, scuba diving and fishing.

-- Facilities for diverse sports such as sailing, golf, diving, etc. Quality destination for nautical tourism as promoted by the Spanish Tourism Board.
+- Facilities for diverse sports such as sailing, golf, diving, etc. Quality destination for nautical tourism as promoted by the Spanish tourism institutions.

-- Facilities for hosting congresses, seminars and similar events.
+- Facilities for hosting congress, seminars & similar events.

 - This island is called a “Miniature Continent” due to the different climates and variety of landscapes found.

-- Stunning beaches (Maspalomas and Las Canteras) and nature reserves (Tamadaba and Pilancones).
+- Nice beaches (Maspalomas, Playa del Inglés and Las Canteras), and nature reserves (Tamadaba and Pilancones).

-- Aircraft maintenance hangars as a great repair center in the Mid-Atlantic region.
+- Aircraft maintenance hangars – a great repair centre in the Mid-Atlantic region.